ericleasemorgan/bringing-algorithms/sample-scripts/README.md

    1. obtain a set of plain text files of another author
    2. put some of the new files into a diretory with the new author's name
-   3. put some of the new files into the unclassified directory
+   3. put the balance of the new files into the unclassified directory
    4. re-run `train.py` making sure to include name of the new author's directory
    5. as before, run `classify.py`